2 medium sweet potatoes (700g)

 ½ cup pecans, roasted and chopped roughly

-3. Place sweet potato flesh in a food processor with the flour, baking powder, spices, egg yolks, milk, melted butter, vanilla extract and honey and blitz until smooth.
+3. Place sweet potato flesh in a food processor with the flour, baking powder, spices, egg yolks, milk, melted butter, vanilla extract, honey and salt and blitz until smooth.

 4. Place the egg whites in a separate bowl and whisk until stiff.
 Gently fold into the sweet potato mix and set aside.

-1. Place 2 pancakes in the middle of each plate and spoon the yoghurt on top.
-Drizzle with maple syrup, dust with cinnamon and sprinkle pecan over the top.
+1. Place 2 fritters in the middle of each plate and spoon the yoghurt on top.
+Drizzle with maple syrup, dust with cinnamon and sprinkle pecans over the top.

 Hints and tips